bcdataca/bcsa-bcdata/README.md

 The files, by default, are stored in the directory `bcsa-data/tmp/`.
 To change this behaviour, you can change the value of the `target` variable to a different directory.

+## BC Data Workshop: Project Information

+To get familiar with accessing data using `boto3`, play around with the data and notebooks accessible via the above instructions.
+To access the data and reference material for the image classification project, please refer to the documents inside the [workshop-info](./workshop-info/) folder.

 ## Conditions for Use